sephiroth74/esp32-photo-frame/docs/WIFI.md

 - The ESP32 Access Point operates on 2.4 GHz WiFi (802.11 b/g/n)
 - Client devices must support 2.4 GHz WiFi networks
 - No internet connection is required (the ESP32 AP is a local network)

-**Firewall Considerations:**
-- WebSocket connections use standard HTTP ports (typically port 81)
-- No special firewall configuration is needed for local AP connections
-- Some mobile devices may show "No Internet" warnings when connected to the ESP32 AP (this is expected and normal)

 ## Connection Workflow